Meaning of National Income

 Net National Product (NNP) at factor cost

 National Income is also termed as Net National Product at factor cost.
 NNP is calculated after deducting indirect taxes like sales tax, excise duty, etc. that are included in the market price of produced goods and services.
-Subsides, on the other hand are added to the NNP to reduce the market price of the produced goods.
+Subsidies, on the other hand, are added to the NNP to reduce the market price of the produced goods.

 So, NI or NNP at factor cost= NNP- Indirect taxes + Subsidies